CubicLu/gh-pabau/README.md

 Problem: `Fatal Error:- Environment variable HASURA_GRAPHQL_JWT_SECRET: Error in $: Failed reading: not a valid json value`
 Solution: Upgrade docker-compose to latest version

-## GraphQL workflow

-1. Open the Hasura console: <http://localhost:8080/console/>
-1. Create a new table (in the singular tense, using snake_case)
-1. Insert 3 'Frequently used columns', in this order:
-   1. `id` as a UUID
-   1. Created at
-   1. Updated at
-1. If your table is order sensitive (customers can drag to rearrange the order), then add a column called "order", type Integer
-1. If your table has is_active boolean, then add "is_active" as Boolean
-1. Add the rest of your columns too
-1. Add a very clear comment for the table (our customers will see this)
-1. Ensure you have secure table permissions so that the 'user' role can do pretty much everything within their own company ID only.
-1. Check your table's Aggregation queries have their permissions enabled.
-1. When you are ready to finalise your PR, you should now manually update the production Hasura to perfectly match your new schema changes, then follow the steps under the [Production](#production) section of this document.

 ## To do (big engineering items)